 - Write a cover letter requesting a lease for the selected areas; and

-- Submit the letter and forms to the Lands and Mineral Tenure Branch, Ministry of the Economy.
+- Submit the letter and forms to the Lands and Mineral Tenure Branch, Ministry of Energy and Resources.

 - The administrator will check the lands to make sure that land locations don’t conflict with other lease areas, Crown reserves or other preclusions before issuing the lease.

 The Potash Disposition Searchbook provides information on the holders, percentage of ownership and status of all potash dispositions in Saskatchewan.